petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-widgets/default-widgets-reference.md

 | {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+` Sign In         | Adds a Sign-In widget with fields to enter an email address and password for users to sign in.                     |

 ## Wiki

+!!! note
+    Wiki is [deprecated](../../../../installation-and-upgrades/upgrading-liferay/reference/maintenance-mode-and-deprecations-in-7-4.md) as of Liferay 2024.Q4+.
+For data continuity, consider transitioning to alternative content management solutions like [Liferay Objects](../../../../liferay-development/objects.md) or [Web Content](../../../../content-authoring-and-management/web-content.md).

 Wiki widgets present the Wiki application and display wiki pages.